davlia-projects/facecord/README.md

 You can invite my hosted bot here https://discordapp.com/oauth2/authorize?client_id=430269660173434882&permissions=8&scope=bot

-Beware that it might destroy your server since production bot and dev bot is identical... you have been warned.
+Beware that it might destroy your guild since production bot and dev bot is identical... you have been warned.

 ## Running the bot yourself